A Guide to Natural Organic Reduction (NOR)

 Recompose is the leading human composting company.
 Founded by Katrina Spade, who has been a key figure in leading the way and advocating for this new eco-friendly death care option.
 You can visit their website to learn more about their facility in Washington – The Greenhouse, and the proposed new facility in Colorado.
 Recompose opened with 10 vessels (instead of the planned 32) as COVID impacted their investment funding.

-Recompose charges $7,000 for Natural Organic Reduction, and this includes all services.
-Recompose has a licensed funeral director who can conduct all related death care services.
+Recompose charges $7,000 for Natural Organic Reduction, which includes all services.
+Its licensed funeral director can conduct all related death care services.

 Return Home was inspired by Recompose and the concept of end-of-life terramation services.
 As the process cannot be patented, Micah Truman founded his human composting company.
-Return Home is offering prices at slightly less than Recompose.
-Return Home operates 65 vessels at their Washington facility, with plans to expand to California and Colorado.
+Return Home is offering prices slightly less than Recompose.
+Return Home operates 65 vessels at its Washington facility and plans to expand to California and Colorado.

 Return Home fees start at $4,950, but this does not include transportation to the facility or other funeral home services such as obtaining the death certificate and permits.
 Estimated costs for this are around $400 – $600.